 For the 2017 fiscal year, and as long as you remain a full-time employee of the Company, your target annual incentive award opportunity under the Company's Performance Bonus Plan will be equal to 200% of your Annual Base Salary (and your maximum bonus multiplier will be capped at 130% of your target annual incentive award opportunity).
 The actual amount you will receive may be lower or higher than your target annual incentive award opportunity depending on your individual performance and the performance of the Company.

-THE KRAFT HEINZ COMPANY, 200 E. RANDOLPH STREET, CHICAGO, IL 60601
+THE KRAFT HEINZ COMPANY, 200 E. RANDOLPH STREET, CHICAGO, IL 60601 up or down to the nearest whole share)

 Equity Incentives